Steak and Salad

 Instructions

-- Marinate Beef Mix the following in a bowl: Kampot pepper, oil, oyster sauce, soy sauce, fish sauce, salt, sugar, and garlic.
+• Marinate Beef Mix the following in a large bowl: Kampot pepper, oil, oyster sauce, soy sauce, fish sauce, salt, and sugar.
 Add beef, mix well and set aside.

-- Preparing Salad Line a large serving plate with lettuce, tomato, onion and sliced hard boiled eggs.
+• Preparing Salad Plates Line a serving plate with lettuce, tomato, onion and sliced hard boiled eggs.

-- Cooking the Steak In a large skillet heat 2 tablespoons of cooking oil on high heat, add marinated beef; cook about 5 minutes.
+• Cooking the Steak In a large skillet heat 2 tablespoon of cooking oil on high heat, add marinated beef; cook until beef almost done, add the garlic and stir.

 Notes

-Serve with steam rice, and additional Tuk Meric on the side as extra steak sauce, or
+Serve with steam rice or sliced boiled potato, and additional Tuk Meric on the side as extra steak sauce.

 Memory Lane